ahmisell325/Smartui/README.md

 2. **Install Dependencies:** If applicable, run any provided build or setup commands.
 3. **Customize:** Open the files in your favorite code editor to update text, images, and styles.
 4. **Deploy:** Upload to your web server and test the landing page across different devices and browsers.

-## Licensing
-Smart UI is licensed for personal and commercial use under ThemeForest’s standard license.
-Please refer to the LICENSE.txt file for full details on permitted use.